 In order to be covered as preventive care, contraceptive prescription drugs must be generic oral contraceptives.
-Brand name drugs will be covered as preventive care services when medically necessary according to your attending physician, otherwise they will be covered under your plan's prescription drug benefits.
+Multisource brand name drugs (those with a generic equivalent) will be covered as preventive care services when medically necessary according to your attending physician, otherwise they will be covered under your plan's prescription drug benefits.

 - b.
 Breast feeding support, supplies, and counseling.
-One breast pump will be covered per pregnancy under this benefit. - c.
-Gestational diabetes screening. - d.
-Preventive prenatal care. - 8.
-Preventive services for certain high-risk populations as determined by your physician, based on clinical expertise.
+One breast pump will be covered per pregnancy under this benefit.

+- c.
+Gestational diabetes screening.

+- d.
+Preventive prenatal care.

+8. Preventive services for certain high-risk populations as determined by your physician, based on clinical expertise.

 This list of preventive care services is not exhaustive.
-Preventive tests and screenings with a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), or those supported by the Health Resources and Services Administration (HRSA) will be covered with no copayment and will not apply to the calendar year deductible.
+Preventive tests and screenings with a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), or those supported by the Health Resources and Services Administration (HRSA) will be covered with no coinsurance and will not apply to the calendar year deductible.